maptiler/leaflet-maptilersdk/README.md

 <script src="../build/leaflet-maptilersdk.umd.js"></script>
 ```

-Then, in the HTML `<body>`, decalre the container that will host the map:
+Then, in the HTML `<body>`, declare the container that will host the map:
 ```html
 <div id="map"></div>
 ```